-I quite enjoyed the work.
-The only real challenge for me was dealing with my business again.
-I was doing things a completely different way, and I didn’t know enough about it yet.
+I quite enjoyed the work, but dealing with my own business again was a real challenge.
+Following the principles of Million Dollar Consulting was very different from my previous contracting, and I didn’t know enough about it yet.
 Value billing done poorly is just fixed-bid consulting, and that’s really what I was doing.
 There was so much pressure.
 The difference between something taking 10 weeks or 12 weeks was the difference between financial success or failure.
 There was also the pressure of getting a customer pipeline.
 I had a plan to be a “secret weapon for CIOs,” but after several months, I still hadn’t found my second customer.
 That was starting to worry me.

 Earlier in my career, I used to thrive on that kind of pressure, but at this point it was too much.
 I had kept my family together against enormous odds, and continuing that healing and growth was more important to me than any work (especially work that was better performed in another town).
 After a few months, I found myself not sleeping well.
 I wasn’t responding well to the stress.